Jaystarter12/Summer-Job-Matching---HiMCM-Competition/README.md

+The younger population may feel overwhelmed by the corporate approach to other job-finder resources, whereas our application would provide a personalized report showing users exactly what suits their interests and qualifications.We approached developing our algorithm with simplicity and adopted a top-down programming architecture to minimize confusion and maintain a level of comprehensiveness.
+We prioritized certain factors in determining occupational suitability which allowed us to filter out extraneous options and maintain a user-friendly experience.

 Click this link to see front-end user interphase (page 16) as well as the paper developed providing further analysis on the algorithms in the code repository https://docs.google.com/document/d/1-o-SRU1v4BJsrn7xqTiVz_YVaZcuc-i-f1ubkfMZjXg/edit?usp=sharing